TZacksEG/3commas-Smart-Trades-helpers/README.md

 therefore, these Scripts were created

 # How it works?
-I have designed these scripts to risk a certain amount per trade depend on your capital and also adjust the position value depend on your stoploss works for spot and futures **ONLY USDT Market**
+I have designed these scripts to risk a certain amount per trade depend on the Trading capital and also adjust the position value depend on your stoploss works for spot and futures **ONLY USDT Market**

 # Explaination